sstark/pydrink/README.md

     Configuration found in /home/user/.config/drinkrc, but the configured git repository does not exist yet.
     Initializing git repository in /home/user/git/drink
     Initialized empty Git repository in /home/user/git/drink/.git/
-    A basic drink repository has been created.
+    A drink repository has been created.
-    [...]
-    FIXME
+    Configuring git remote.
+    Now you should be able to automerge from all remotes:

+      drink -g <<<4

+    And add all (missing) symlinks:

+      drink -lv

-At this point we have a working drink repository for local usage.
+At this point we have a fully operable drink setup.

+Above process needs to be repeated in all locations where you want to use drink.
+This does not apply to locations sharing your home directory.

 Configuration File